Neuschwanstein Castle: Tourism

 Neuschwanstein welcomes almost 1.5 million visitors per year, making it one of the most popular tourist destinations in Europe.
-For security reasons the palace can only be visited via a 35-minute guided tour, and no photography is allowed inside the castle.
+For security reasons, the palace can only be visited via a 35-minute guided tour, and no photography is allowed inside the castle.
 There are also special guided tours that focus on specific topics.
-In the peak season from June until August, Neuschwanstein has as many as 6,000 visitors per day, and guests without advance reservation may have to wait several hours.
+During the peak season from June to August, Neuschwanstein receives as many as 6,000 visitors per day, and guests without advance reservations may have to wait several hours.
 Those without tickets may still walk the long driveway from the base to the top of the mountain and visit the grounds and courtyard without a ticket, but they will not be admitted to the interior of the castle.
 Ticket sales are processed exclusively via the ticket centre in Hohenschwangau.
 As of 2008, the total number of visitors exceeded 60 million.
 In 2004, the revenues were booked as €6.5 million.

+On 14 June 2023, two young American tourists were assaulted by a 30-year old American near Marienbrücke, killing one of them.

 Culture, art, and science

 Neuschwanstein is a global symbol of the era of Romanticism.
-The palace has appeared prominently in several movies such as Helmut Käutner's Ludwig II (1955) and Luchino Visconti's Ludwig (1972), both biopics about the King; the musical Chitty Chitty Bang Bang (1968), the spoof comedy Spaceballs and the war drama The Great Escape (1963).
+The palace has appeared prominently in several movies such as Helmut Käutner's Ludwig II (1955) and Luchino Visconti's Ludwig (1972), both biopics about the King; the musical Chitty Chitty Bang Bang (1968), the spoof comedy Spaceballs, and the war drama The Great Escape (1963).
 It served as the inspiration for Disneyland's Sleeping Beauty Castle, Cameran Palace in the animated Pokémon film Lucario and The Mystery of Mew (2005), and later similar structures.
 It is also visited by the character Grace Nakimura alongside Herrenchiemsee in the game The Beast Within: A Gabriel Knight Mystery (1996).

 In 1977, Neuschwanstein Castle became the motif of a West German definitive stamp, and it appeared on a €2 commemorative coin for the German Bundesländer series in 2012.
 In 2007, it was a finalist in the widely publicised online selection of the New Seven Wonders of the World.

-A meteorite that reached Earth spectacularly on 6 April 2002, at the Austrian border near Hohenschwangau was named Neuschwanstein after the palace.
+A meteorite that reached Earth spectacularly on 6 April 2002 at the Austrian border near Hohenschwangau was named Neuschwanstein after the palace.
 Three fragments were found: Neuschwanstein I (1.75 kg, found July 2002) and Neuschwanstein II (1.63 kg, found May 2003) on the German side, and Neuschwanstein III (2.84 kg, found June 2003) on the Austrian side near Reutte.
-The meteorite is classified as an enstatite chondrite with unusually large proportions of pure iron (29%), enstatite and the extremely rare mineral sinoite (Si2N2O).
+The meteorite is classified as an enstatite chondrite with unusually large proportions of pure iron (29%), enstatite, and the extremely rare mineral sinoite (Si2N2O).